Customer Lifetime Value

 Why does CLV matter for CRO?

 CLV determines how much you can afford to spend acquiring and converting a customer.
-If CLV is €960, spending €100 to acquire a customer is a 9.6x return — meaning you can invest significantly in CRO and paid acquisition.
+If CLV is €960, spending €100 to acquire a customer is a 9.6× return — meaning you can invest significantly in CRO and paid acquisition.
 If CLV is €40, the economics change entirely.
 CRO investments should always be evaluated against CLV, not just first-order revenue.
-Improving average order value, purchase frequency, or retention directly increases CLV.
+Importantly, improving average order value, purchase frequency, or retention directly increases CLV — making retention and post-purchase CRO as valuable as acquisition CRO.

 What is a good CLV to CAC ratio?

-The standard benchmark is CLV:CAC ratio of 3:1 or higher — meaning customers are worth at least 3x what they cost to acquire.
-A ratio below 1:1 means you're losing money on each customer.
+The standard benchmark is CLV:CAC ratio of 3:1 or higher.
+Below 1:1 means you're losing money on each customer.
 Above 5:1 often indicates under-investment in growth.
 For most e-commerce businesses, target CLV:CAC of 3–5:1.
-For SaaS, target 3:1 minimum with payback period under 12 months.
+For SaaS, target 3:1 minimum with CAC payback period under 12 months.
+According to OpenView Partners' 2024 SaaS benchmark, median CLV:CAC ratio for SaaS companies achieving IPO is 5–8:1, built over 5–7 years of customer relationship growth.